mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 - **Ruby on Rails**

   Airbnb uses this web-application framework for database-backed web applications.
 It deals well with HTTP requests and scales horizontally very well.
 It is highly likely to be in API mode.
-It just sends JSON so the ReactJS does the work with Javascript.
+It just sends JSON so that the ReactJS can present the view to users with Javascript.

+  Ruby on Rails uses **convention over configuration**.
+It uses default structures for web pages, databases and web services.
+Conventions speed up the development process and it is possible to create great applications without knowing the conventions already in place.
+These conventions help you skip making mundane decisions and make faster progress in the areas of the application which really matter.

+  Additionally, Ruby on Rails promotes the use of the MVC pattern for its applications by storing code for each element as sperate files in separate directories.
+MVC separates the application into:

+  **Models** for handling data and business logic

+  **Controllers** for handling the UI and application

+  **Views** for handling graphical UI objects and presentation

+  Separating the application into these three distinct components helps improve scalability, easily maintain components and easily reuse model over multiple views.

+  Scalability is important for Airbnb are they have an ever increasing number of users on their platform as well as a large number of features.
+Moreover, decoupling the components so that they have low dependency on each other, is crucial for Airbnb developers to be able to effectively maintain them.
+In effect this means that bug fixes made by Airbnb developers on one piece of functionality should not then affect another piece of functionality.

 - **Nginx**

   This is a web server that Airbnb uses to provide services in conjunction with Ruby on Rails.
 It speeds up content delivery by using a proxy server.
 This proxy server ensures Airbnb's security and scalability.
 Additionally, Nginx can load balance, allows for both reverse and mail proxy, and can handle static files, index files and auto-indexing.